PetarBoshnakov/dice-game/README.md

 ![Process Diagram](/assets/process_diag.png)

-The process diagram above showcaes how flow of information in the game.
+The process diagram above showcases how information flows in the game.

 1. Player and Bot feed information to the Command Line Interface class.
 2. Purpose of the Command Line Interface is to check raw data input and make sure that this data is in correct raw data format